ataiva-software/vertex/README.md

 **Eden DevOps Suite** - Creating the perfect environment for modern development teams.

-*Note: Eden is in active development.
-All services are fully implemented with production-ready code and comprehensive testing.
-The deployment pipeline is being built.
-We appreciate your contributions as we work toward the full vision.*
+*Note: Eden is now production-ready.
+All services are fully implemented with production-ready code, comprehensive testing, and automated deployment pipeline.
+We appreciate your contributions as we continue to enhance and expand the platform.*